🛸 FREE PRIORITY SHIPPING OVER $110 🛸

 CED & Disease

-If CED proves to be the underlying cause in even some of these issues, the door for new treatments will fly open.
+If CED proves to be the underlying cause in even some of these functional disorders or health conditions, the door for new treatments will fly open.
 As we mentioned, it’s a matter of finding ways to fix one problem without causing more problems somewhere else.
 Still, researchers are finding ways to do this, which we’ll also discuss.

 CED & Migraines, IBS, & Fibromyalgia